andreabellome/astra-documentation/docs/matlab/Pruning/prune_VINF_DP.md

 - VINFnext : Pruned matrix of velocity-infinity data, corresponding to the remaining entries in LEGSnext.

-## PROCESS
-- Remove rows from LEGSnext, VASnext, and VINFnext where the velocity-infinity is outside the range defined by INPUT.vInfOpts.

 ## Function Signature
 ```matlab
 [LEGSnext, VASnext, VINFnext] = prune_VINF_DP(LEGSnext, VASnext, VINFnext, INPUT)